Skip to main content

 One sixtieth of the tribute was reserved for Athena and recorded annually in the Athenian Tribute Lists.
 The lists are the documentary foundation of the empire from 454 BC.

-What is the Athenian Tribute Lists?
+What are the Athenian Tribute Lists?

 Show answer